 It’s ok.
 We are all just doing the best we can do with the best information we have at the time.

-But some people do see a light at the end of the tunnel of disorder… and want to focus on other things besides how many ounces of fish to eat.
+But some people do see a light at the end of the tunnel of disorder… and they want to learn to focus on other things besides how many ounces of fish to eat.
 And those are the people I am writing for.
-We can all learn to say…
+We can all learn to say: